Hidden Singer (South Korean TV series): Round 4

-The round 4 performance works the same as round 3.
+Round 4 performance works the same as round 3.
 The singer and two (or three) surviving impersonators sing the final song in the hidden stage, but the music does not stop.
 Instead, the audience votes during the interlude on who they think the real singer is.
 After the votes are cast, the impersonators' and singer's positions are revealed during the second half.
 After the song the third place is announced, and then the winner (As a running gag, in most episodes, right before the winner is announced, the host says "Cue commercial!" generally causing an uproar).
 The last surviving impersonator wins money depending on what place they ranked and how many votes they got.
 This impersonator also gets to go to the end-of-season King of Kings championship.
 Sometimes, if there is a tie for two impersonators as runner-ups, both impersonators will receive prize money and participate in the championship.
 If the singer was eliminated prior to announcing the winner, the singer will announce the winner of the episode in place of the host.
 In Seasons 4-5, an extra prize of a travel voucher was given, and in Seasons 6-7, due to COVID, this was changed to a Korean meat set.
 Sometimes at the end, an encore is sung by the impersonators and the singer.

+Starting in Season 8, if there are 5 rounds in total, then the audience would vote who they believe sounds least like the original singer.
+At the end of round 4, the eliminated participant is announced.

+Round 5

+Starting in Season 8, a fifth round was implemented.
+However, not every singer who appeared in Season 8 had five rounds.
+The production staff felt that selecting four songs would be insufficient for a legendary singer with numerous hit songs, so they decided to add an extra round.
+Round 5 works the same as Round 4 in previous seasons, while Round 4 functions like Round 3 from earlier seasons, except that all the impersonators have already introduced themselves in Round 3.